-Turn to your picklist when your schedule shifts, you hit a creative block, or when both toddlers happen to fall asleep at the same time and you have an undetermined number of magical minutes before one of them wakes up.
+Turn to your picklist when your schedule shifts, you hit a creative block, or when both toddlers fall asleep at the same time, and you have an undetermined number of magical minutes before one of them wakes up.

 Problem: My Breaks Go On Too Long

-Maybe when you do find moments for a reprieve, you settle into a mindless activity… only to look up at the clock and realize two hours have passed.
+Maybe when you find moments for a reprieve, you settle into a mindless activity only to look up at the clock and realize two hours have passed.
 Instead of feeling refreshed, you now feel guilty and stressed about how much work you haven’t accomplished.
-Not exactly the best mindset for jumping back into productive work.
+Unfortunately, that’s not the best mindset for jumping back into productive work.

 Or instead, you spend your entire hiatus watching the clock, trying to decide when you’ve rested “enough.”
-When you finally start working again, you find yourself mentally drained and tense, not energized.
+Then, when you finally start working again, you find yourself mentally drained and tense, not energized.

 Rather than relaxing your mind, you’ve remained alert and built up decision fatigue — the effect when our willpower is drained after having to make tons of tiny decisions throughout the day (many that we don’t even realize).

 All of the break options on my picklist have a time allotment.
 And for most of them, I set a timer on my phone when I start, and I stop when it goes off.